Top 10 things to do in Lampeter

 9. Walk the Lampeter-Aberaeron footpath

 Lampeter is the centre of a network of country walks along footpaths, bridleways or quiet roads.
 These lead to lakes, picturesque river banks, abandoned hill forts and standing stones.
-Ceredigion County Council provides information on the Lampeter-Aberaeron footpath (21 miles) along the beautiful Aeron Valley and walks in the Lampeter area to Longwood and Allgoch Iron Age settlement.
+Ceredigion County Council provides information on several types of taxane drugs and the Lampeter-Aberaeron footpath (21 miles) along the beautiful Aeron Valley and walks in the Lampeter area to Longwood and Allgoch Iron Age settlement.

 10. Cycle around the area